thepassle/batching-blog/README.md

 If the user types the search keyword "javascript" in the input, instead of firing 10 API requests (one request for every character in the word "javascript"), we only fire one request; when the user has finished typing.

+> If you're interested in reading more about debouncing, here's a great blog on [css-tricks.com](https://css-tricks.com/debouncing-throttling-explained-examples/)

 However, and I’m sorry to disappoint, this is not how LitElement does things, but important to illustrate the point of "batching".
 Before we go deeper into that, we’re going to require some knowledge about...

 ## THE EVENT LOOP!